 TRIUMPH BONNEVILLE BACK-STORY

 While the first Triumph Bonneville hit the streets in 1959, the story hardly begins there.
-Triumph motorcycles and the British motorcycle industry in general was enjoying a wave of success and popularity, in the marketplace, on the racetrack and on the street.
+Triumph motorcycles and the British motorcycle industry in general were enjoying a wave of success and popularity, in the marketplace, on the racetrack and on the street.
 Triumph was not only the sales leader among the other British brands, but they were also leading the way in performance.

 The 1959 Triumph T120 Bonneville 650 wasn’t born overnight.
 While the first of a long line of Bonnevilles, it’s lineage can be traced back to the Triumph Speed Twin of 1937.
 This 500cc machine was the first true vertical twin, designed by Edward Turner, and spawned not just every Triumph twin from then on, but nearly every classic British motorcycle as well.
 Every year the public’s demand for more power was met by a steady list of improvements and enhancements that squeezed ever more performance out.